 In 2018, two liquidity facilities were established with third parties.
-One of these facilities is rate contingent (triggered if the swap rate increases at least by 150 bps. over a one-month period).
-Both facilities will only be used in case of a liquidity stress event.
+Only one of the facilities is still available per year-end 2021.
+This facility will only be used in case of a liquidity stress event.
 The facilities were established to facilitate the transition of the asset portfolio to partly more illiquid assets.
-The facilities provide an extra of \in 1 billion buffer of excess liquidity.
-The facilities are still active in 2020.
-There are no additional measures undertaken in 2020.
+The current facility provides an extra of EUR 500 million buffer of excess liquidity in the stress scenario.
+There are no additional measures undertaken in 2021.